 All 1x incidents, direct (1x) or indirect (0x -> 1x), are counted towards the limit.

-Going outside the racing surface is only allowed when entering/leaving pit lane or to avoid a wreck.
+Leaving the racing surface is only allowed when entering or leaving pit lane or to avoid contact or an incident.

-Drivers leaving the racing surface may not improve their position at any time over other running cars or pass slower class traffic.
-Drivers must also concede position if leaving the racing surface stops another car from overtaking them in this short part of the track.
+Drivers leaving the racing surface may not improve their position at any time over other cars or pass slower class or lapped traffic.
+Drivers must concede position if leaving the racing surface prevented another car from overtaking them into the following section of the track.

 Cars on the track may use any portion of the pit exit that is part of the racing surface.

-While a portion of pit exit may be part of the track surface, cars on the racetrack must be aware of cars rejoining while exiting the pits.
-Any contact that occurs as a result of a car exiting the pit may be penalised and a penalty is at the discretion of race control.
+While a portion of pit exit may be part of the track surface, cars on the track must be aware of cars rejoining while exiting the pits.
+Any contact that occurs as a result of a car exiting the pit may be penalised at the discretion of the stewards.

 Drivers leaving the track must re-join the race in a safe manner.
 This must be done parallel to the racing line and not directly onto the racing line.
 Drivers are allowed to drive off the racing surface if it results in a safer rejoin.